TheHenryWills/CountryWrangler/docs/normalize/language.md

     If it is not desired that ambiguous country codes are being returned as a list, the option `allow_ambiguous=False` can be passed as a parameter.
 This will restrict the output to a single, unambiguous country code.

-    I case matching ambiguous countries is not turned of the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.
+    I case matching ambiguous countries is not turned off the function either returns a string (uambiguous) or a list (ambiguous), you code must be able to handle the different types.